-Priority 4 Intended Outcomes To ensure that PP children have access to a broad and balanced curriculum through the delivery of a variety of cultural opportunities.
-PP children will have access to all of the same opportunities to their peers and families will feel Tier Category: 3 Success Criteria The % of PP children accessing after school clubs and trips will be in line with 'all children'.
+Priority 3 Intended Outcomes To ensure that PP children have access to a broad and balanced curriculum through the delivery of a variety of cultural opportunities.
+PP children will have access Tier Category: 3 Success Criteria Wider Support intended Outcomes to all of the same opportunities to their peers and families will feel supported.
+Juccess Criteria The % of PP children accessing after school clubs and trips will be in line with 'all children'.
+Implementation Year 1 Year 2 Year 3 How we will implement this intervention in Year 1: How we will implement this intervention in Year 2 (in light of the Year 1 annual How we will implement this intervention in Year 3 (in light of the Year 2 annual Continue fund for school trips that parents can apply for. review): review): Continue fund for after school clubs that parents can apply for.
+Whole School pantomime performance Contribution to Year 6 residential trip Contribution to in school visitors and class trips - to ensure that overall cost is low Ensure that art and DT resources are well stocked Ensure that a whole school curriculum is in place that promotes cultural development Resources for whole school healthy me days Interim Review Notes Interim Assessment (RAG) Clubs Fund £500 Clubs Fund £1,800 Trips Fund £1000 Theatre Production £2500 Art and Dt resources £500 Curriculum Scheme £1000 Trip contribution Final Costings £7,300

-supported.

-Implementation Year 1 How we will implement this intervention in Year 1: Set up a fund for school trips that parents can apply for.
-Set up a fund for after school clubs that parents can apply for.
-Monitor the use of this through the year to ensure take up.
-Set up a contingency plan in case take up is low.
-Year 2 How we will implement this intervention in Year 2 (in light of the Year 1 annual review): Year 3 How we will implement this intervention in Year 3 (in light of the Year 2 annual review):

-Interim Review Notes

-Interim Assessment (RAG)

-Clubs Fund £500 Clubs Fund £1,800 Trips Fund £ £

-Final Costings £ £ £